Topics:

 The most common reason is heavy rainfall or otherwise excessive water in the soil around the pool.
 Having a high water table can cause the liner to lift from the floor of the pool like a balloon.
 When the groundwater recedes, the liner doesn’t go back to the same position as before, so wrinkles develop.

-If you contract reputable builders to construct your pool, you should operate under the assumption that they want to provide you a good experience and a quality product.
+If you contract reputable builders to construct your pool, you should operate under the assumption that they want to provide you with a good experience and a quality product.
 You’re both working toward the same goal.
 They don’t benefit from an upset customer.
 Assume the best of them and know what you need to contribute to make this project a success.

 When filling the pool, it's okay to monitor the liner for wrinkles and point them out to the builder.
 They may not appreciate this, but better safe than sorry.
 If a builder ever instructs you to remove wrinkles in a pool they are installing, you've likely picked the wrong company.
 Consequently, you may want to ask if this is standard practice before signing an agreement.